iwoodsawyer/fitrev/README.md

 # fitrev
 Extreme Value (EV) regression for fitting generalized extreme value models.
+The function fitrev fits a Gaussian process model for generalized extreme value (GEV or Gumbel) regression.
+This function delegates fitting to RegressionEV class.
+This class provides a fitrgp-style API for extreme value Gaussian process regression.
+It is intended to resemble MATLAB's RegressionGP and fitrgp interface and conventions, but implements regression via approximate inference using Laplace with GEV/Gumbel distribution.